Skip to main content

 NODE_ENV: production

-This workflow aligns closely with React Email Development, where JSX components transpile to MJML before final HTML generation.
+This workflow aligns closely with React Email Development, where JSX components transpile to inline-styled HTML before final output.
 Both paradigms benefit from pre-rendered, static HTML outputs that bypass client-side JavaScript execution.
+If you are still deciding between the two approaches for a notification backend, the trade-off analysis in MJML vs React Email for transactional systems compares compile determinism, payload size, and team ergonomics directly.

 Debugging Steps:

 • Memory Leaks: Large templates (>50KB) compiled synchronously can block the event loop.
-Use stream-based compilation or chunk payloads in serverless environments.
+Process templates in parallel using Promise.all with bounded concurrency rather than sequential calls.

 • Async Data Injection: Never compile MJML after ESP API calls.
 Pre-render HTML, then attach to SendGrid, Postmark, or AWS SES payloads.